What’s next for your nursing career?

 RN to BSN & MSN (Combined Degree)

 This program is designed for active RNs who have not earned a bachelor’s degree in any subject and would like to earn both the BSN and MSN degrees.
 Students who plan on pursuing careers as nurse educators might consider this option, as a BSN is a common requirement in many teaching programs for nurses.
-At the successful completion of this specially arranged undergraduate curriculum, you will be awarded your Bachelor of Science in Nursing (BSN) and be eligible to pursue your MSN in one of two concentrations: Healthcare Systems Administration & Leadership or Nurse Educator.
+At the successful completion of this specially arranged undergraduate curriculum, you will be awarded your Bachelor of Science in Nursing (BSN) and be eligible to pursue your MSN in one concentration: Healthcare Systems Administration & Leadership.

 Pursuing the RN to MSN option rather than earning a traditional BSN followed by a traditional MSN shortens the overall credit hours required by six credit hours (two courses).
 You may transfer up to 64 credit hours from a two-year institution and up to 90 total credit hours.